webix-hub/docs/data/desktop/progress.md

-Setting Progress Bar and Load Messages
+Setting Progress Bar and Overlay Messages
 =====================

 Webix allows visualizing the application workflow by adding the following elements to its components: